csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 1. The signal flow graph opcodes for routing audio from instruments to effects, etc.
 2. The FluidSynth opcodes for playing SoundFonts.
-3. The Lua opcodes for running Lua code in Csound and even defining new Csound opcodes in Lua.
-4. The Open Sound Control (OSC) opcodes.
+3. The Open Sound Control (OSC) opcodes.
-5. The libstdutil library, which enables Csound to be used for various time/frequency analysis and resynthesis tasks, and for other purposes.
+4. The libstdutil library, which enables Csound to be used for various time/frequency analysis and resynthesis tasks, and for other purposes.